kubernetes/community/committee-steering/backlog.md

 - Improve/expand definition of members of standing
 - Identify who is responsible for evolving the governance going forward and how changes will be approved
 - Do we need user groups?
+- Do we need insurance?
+- Do we need a policy similar to [Apache's release policy](http://www.apache.org/legal/release-policy.html)?